haraya/DataAnalysis_USHousingExplorer/README.md

 By the end of this journey, you'll gain insights into the US housing market and discover the exciting potential of data exploration with Python!

 # Methodology:
-- Data Collection: A publicly available dataset containing information on US home sales will be used, including variables such as sale date, price, location, property type, etc.
+- Data Collection: A publicly available dataset containing information on US home sales will be used, including variables such as sale date, frequency, period, etc.
 - Data Cleaning and Preparation: The data will be cleaned and prepared for analysis, removing duplicate values, inconsistencies, and errors.
 - Exploratory Data Analysis: Exploratory data analysis techniques will be used to understand the distribution of variables, identify patterns, and uncover general trends.
-- Data Visualization: Visualization libraries like Matplotlib and Seaborn will be used to create graphs and charts that effectively represent the analysis results.
+- Data Visualization: Visualization libraries like Matplotlib will be used to create graphs and charts that effectively represent the analysis results.

 # Here's what you'll need:
 - Python (version 3.x recommended)